 Why People Dream of Jungle Living in Belize

-The Belize jungle has always attracted those searching for simplicity and adventure.
+The Belize jungle has always attracted people searching for simplicity and adventure.
 It offers:

-- Adventure – adventure is my “why I get out of bed every morning”.
-My God given why in life is the daily anticipation of adventure.
-Whether it’s coming across a boa constrictor snake or a jaguar, I have no idea what the day will bring, but there is always a good chance it could happen today.
+- Adventure in the Belize jungle – Adventure is my “why I get out of bed every morning.”
+Whether it’s coming across a boa constrictor snake or spotting a jaguar, I never know what the day will bring, but there’s always a good chance it could happen today.

-- Connection with nature – waking to howler monkeys and bird songs, spotting tree frogs, snakes, tarantulas, and birds.
-With basically only a sheet of plywood thickness between me and the outside jungle, I am completely saturated by nature every day, all day.
-Most people can’t even relate to that experience.
+- Connection with nature in Belize – Waking to howler monkeys and bird songs, spotting tree frogs, snakes, tarantulas, and colourful birds.
+With only a thin wall and no glass between me and the outdoors, I’m completely saturated by Belize jungle wildlife every day.
+Most people can’t relate to that experience.
 At this point, I’m not sure how to live without it.

-- Peace and quiet – far from city traffic and noise, the jungle feels endless.
-I may live far enough away from most human noises, but peace and quiet are a little deceptive.
+- Peace and quiet in the Belize jungle – Far from city traffic and noise, the jungle feels endless.
+But the quiet is deceptive.
 Being so immersed in nature that if I take a moment to be still, I soon realize that while there is a tremendous amount of peace, the jungle is far from quiet.

-- Freedom – many expats move here to break free from high costs and fast-paced lifestyles.
-I believe freedom to be subjective.
-You may be free from what most of the world cannot escape, but you trade that freedom for other commitments.
+- Freedom through Belize jungle living – Many expats move here to escape high costs and fast-paced lifestyles.
+Freedom is subjective: you may be free from societal pressures, but you trade that for self-reliance and responsibility.

 Getting closer to nature